Jump to section:

 - Public Service Grant

-- Instruction/Training Grants from the American Heart Association of other related organization
+- Instruction/Training Grants from the NIH or American Heart Association

 Cooperative Agreement: A cooperative agreement is similar to a grant in that the principal purpose of the transaction is to accomplish a public purpose.
 A cooperative agreement includes substantial involvement and collaboration between the sponsor and the University when carrying out the activity contemplated in the agreement.
 Examples include: